Joe Crispin is the founder of Crispin Basketball. Joe’s vision created our overall development philosophy and programs.

 Bob began his college career at Rider University where he was an Academic All-American.
 After two years at Rider, he transferred to Philadelphia Textile (now Philadelphia University) where he played for Herb McGee and was named a Small College All-American.
 Following his college career, Bob played professionally in both Germany and Italy.

-Bob serves Crispin Basketball as a League Organizer and Club Coach.
+Bob serves Crispin Basketball as a Club Coach.
 He has spent numerous hours helping players develop their basketball skills in both the personal and group context.
 Though he is primarily an educator in the state of New Jersey, he still loves teaching the game of basketball as well and is an invaluable help to the Crispin Basketball organization.

 Contact us to learn more about Crispin Basketball Events, Leagues, and Camps.